heagenb03/GlobalFund-HackMidwest-25/README.md

 Coinflow - Handle off ramp from SBC to fiat utilizing Venmo, ACH (US/CAN), & apple/google pay

 ## Use
-Run the start script in main dir
+Run the start script in main dir and download requirements.txt